This topic lists the WPF Theme Designer's visual elements.

 The Output Window displays build and preview errors, notification messages, and application logs.

-Select the ribbon's Views tab and click the view's icon to control each window's visibility.
+Use the ribbon's Views drop-down items to control each window's visibility.
 Click the Reset Layout button to restore the Theme Designer's default layout.
-Refer to the Ribbon Commands topic for more information.